-Financial Status Reports will be submitted by the 10th of the month.
-Quarterly reports are due by the 15th day of the month following each quarter.
+All contractors must submit Financial Status Reports by the 10th of the month, unless an alternate date has been agreed upon and is reflected in the contract.
+Quarterly reports are due by the 15th day of the month following the guarter.